marekberith/Backpack/README.md

-# ZeroOneBackpack
+# Backpack
-0-1 Backpack Calculator in Golang + QT
+Backpack Calculator in Golang + QT

-ZeroOneBackpack is a GoLang app used to calculate the maximum value of a backpack.
+Backpack is a GoLang app used to calculate the maximum value of a backpack.

 Example of an input: